ctrlplusb/react-universally/docs/APPLICATION_CONFIG.md

  > Note: if an environment specific configuration file exists, it will be used over the more generic `.env` file.

-As stated before, the application has been configured to accept a mix-match of sources for the environment variables. i.e. you can provide some/all of the environment variables via the `.env` file, and others via the cli/host (e.g. `FOO=bar npm run build`).
+As stated before, the application has been configured to accept a mix-match of sources for the environment variables. i.e. you can provide some/all of the environment variables via the `.env` file, and others via the cli/host (e.g. `FOO=bar yarn run build`).
 This gives you greater flexibility and grants you the opportunity to control the provision of sensitive values (e.g. db connection string).
 Please do note that "env" file values will take preference over any values provided by the host/CLI.

 > Note: It is recommended that you bind your environment configuration values to the global `./config/values.js`.
 See the existing items within as an example.